Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: NC regular languages to control NC OPLs

 \end{itemize} \item For convenience, in the following construction we use the notation $\dd{[X_A]}$ (resp., $\uu{[X_A]}$) to denote either the singleton state $\dd A$ (resp.\ $\uu A$) or any counter sequence state $X_A$ containing $A$, or any element of the corresponding pipelines.\\

 \item For every production $A \to x$ of G the following productions are in $P'$, for all $\dd{[X_A]}$:

-\begin{itemize} \item if $A$ does not belong to any ascending counter, then$( \dd{[X_A]}, \uu A )\to x$; \item if $A$ belongs to an ascending counter, say $f$, then $( \dd{[X_A]}, \uu{A[f, 0]}) \to x$ (see point 7 of $\overline{\mathcal C}(G^L)$'s construction). \end{itemize}
+\begin{itemize} \item if $A$ does not belong to any ascending counter, then $( \dd{[X_A]}, \uu A )\to x$; \item if $A$ belongs to an ascending counter, say $f$, then $( \dd{[X_A]}, \uu{A[f, 0]}) \to x$ (see point 7 of $\overline{\mathcal C}(G^L)$'s construction). \end{itemize}

-\item For every production $A \to B_0 x_1 B_1 \ldots x_n B_n$ of $G$ (with $x_i \in W$), where, as usual, $B_0$ and $B_n$ may be missing, consider the following cases: \begin{enumerate} \item $A$ does not belong to any counter, either descending or ascending.
+\item For every production $A \to B_0 x_1 B_1 \ldots x_n B_n$ of $G$ (with $x_i \in W$), where, as usual, $B_0$ or $B_n$ may be missing, consider the following cases: \begin{enumerate} \item $A$ does not belong to any counter, either descending or ascending.
 Then the following productions are in $P'$:

 $( \dd A, \uu A )\to (\dd{[Y_{B_0}]}, \uu{[Y_{B_0}]} ) x_1 \ldots x_n ( \dd{[Y_{B_n}]}, \uu{[Y_{B_n}]} )$ where, for each $h$, $\dd{[Y_{B_h}]}$ is $\dd B_h$ if $B_h$ does not belong to any descending counter, $\dd{B_h}[i,0]$ for any $i$ such that $B_h$ belongs to a counter table $\mathcal T[i]$.
 The $\uu{[Y_{B_h}]}$ components are all the ones defined in $V_N'$. \item $A$ belongs to a descending counter table $\mathcal T[i]$ but not to any ascending one.
 Then the following productions are in $P'$: \begin{itemize} \item if no $B_h$ belongs to $\mathcal T[i]$, then